-Variable costs such as fuel, utilities, power, service and repairs can impact our results as volumes fluctuate through our systems.
+Variable costs such as fuel, utilities, power, service and repairs can impact our results.
 The fuel and power costs are pass-through elements in many of our logistics contracts, which mitigates their impact on our results.
 Continued expansion of existing assets will also give rise to additional operating expenses, which will affect our results.
 The employees supporting our operations are employees of Targa Resources LLC, a Delaware limited liability company, and an indirect wholly-owned subsidiary of Targa.
 We reimburse Targa for the payment of certain operating expenses, including compensation and benefits of operating personnel assigned to our assets.